MRASL/mrasl_mav_traj/README.md

 Trajectory utilities for MAVs

-The trunk of this work was done by Andre Phu-Van Nguyen <andre-phu-van.nguyen@polymtl.ca> as part of the class MTH8404: Méthodes d'optimisation et contrôle optimal.
+The trunk of this work was done by Andre Phu-Van Nguyen <andre-phu-van.nguyen@polymtl.ca>
+as part of the class MTH8404: Méthodes d'optimisation et contrôle optimal.

 Currently it is a reimplementation of the trajectory generation part of the paper *Minimum Snap Trajectory Generation and Control for Quadrotors* by Daniel Mellinger and Vijay Kumar [3].
 With inspiration from Adam P. Bry's PhD thesis [1] and a paper by Richter and al. on Polynomial Trajectory Planning [2].

 This package supports multiple Quadratic Programming and Non-Linear Programming solvers for comparison purposes including OOQP, qpOASES, Ipopt, ALGLIB's BLEIC and Gurobi.
-For development purposes, a first implementation war written in Matlab using the quadprog and fmincon solvers.
+For development purposes, a first implementation was written in Matlab using the quadprog and fmincon solvers.

 # Building
 TODO